About this Journal

 All submissions undergo a double-blind review by a minimum of two faculty members from institutions of higher learning from around the world.
 The faculty reviewers have expertise in disciplines closely related to those represented by the submission.
 If possible, the work is also reviewed by undergraduates in collaboration with the faculty reviewers.
 This provides an opportunity for undergraduates to gain valuable experience with the peer-review process.

 - To encourage and showcase scholarly work in all disciplines.

 - To provide a beneficial learning experience for undergraduate students.

 - To provide a setting for dissemination of research, ideas and creative concepts.

 Submissions are accepted on a rolling basis and will be published on the Journal website after successful review.
 Our goal is to have submissions reviewed within 8 - 12 weeks.
 However, the process may take longer depending on the availability of reviewers.

-If you are interested in assisting with the Journal or serving as a peer reviewer, please contact the Co-managing Editors, Dr. James Butler (firstname.lastname@example.org) and Dr. Kara Gabriel (email@example.com).
+If you are interested in assisting with the Journal or serving as a peer reviewer, please contact the Co-Editors in Chief, Dr. James Butler (email@example.com) and Dr. Kara Gabriel (firstname.lastname@example.org).

 The International Journal of Undergraduate Research and Creative Activities icon was created using images from The Noun Project, including Beaker designed by Randall Barriga from The Noun Project and Film designed by Fernando Vasconcelos from The Noun Project.